modo-co/modotabmount/README.md

 - Placed on the market under applicable EU conformity requirements

 The open-source materials in this repository are provided **for reference and non-commercial use** as defined by the applicable licenses.

-End users who purchase a commercial Modo Tab Mount device should refer to the **official product documentation and instructions** supplied with the device.

 ## License